ICRI-Cities/pyot/README.md

 `Peripheral.name()` - Returns the name of the peripheral.
 This has been implemented.

+`Peripheral.path()` - Returns the path to the peripheral, not including the peripheral name itself.
+This has been implemented.

+`Peripheral.fullname()` - Returns the full path to the peripheral, including the name.
+This has been implemented.

+`Peripheral.build(params)` - Called during the build phase of creating the hierarchy abstraction.
+Takes in the various parameters from the configuration file, if they exist, or an empty dictionary otherwise.
+Default implementation does nothing, so it should be over-ridden if needed.

+`Peripheral.connect(params)` - Called during the connect phase of creating the hierarchy abstraction.
+Takes in the various parameters from the configuration file, if they exist, or an empty dictionary otherwise.
+Default implementation does nothing, so it should be over-ridden if needed.

+`Peripheral.init(params)` - Called during the init phase of creating the hierarchy abstraction.
+Takes in the various parameters from the configuration file, if they exist, or an empty dictionary otherwise.
+Default implementation does nothing, so it should be over-ridden if needed.

+`Endpoint` - Main endpoint base class, serves as a common ancestor class to all endpoints.

+`Endpoint.name()` - Returns the name of the endpoint.
+This has been implemented.

+`Endpoint.path()` - Returns the path to the endpoint, not including the endpoint name itself.
+This has been implemented.

+`Endpoint.fullname()` - Returns the full path to the endpoint, including the name.
+This has been implemented.

+`Endpoint.build(params)` - Called during the build phase of creating the hierarchy abstraction.
+Takes in the various parameters from the configuration file, if they exist, or an empty dictionary otherwise.
+Default implementation does nothing, so it should be over-ridden if needed.

+`Endpoint.connect(params)` - Called during the connect phase of creating the hierarchy abstraction.
+Takes in the various parameters from the configuration file, if they exist, or an empty dictionary otherwise.
+Default implementation does nothing, so it should be over-ridden if needed.

+`Endpoint.init(params)` - Called during the init phase of creating the hierarchy abstraction.
+Takes in the various parameters from the configuration file, if they exist, or an empty dictionary otherwise.
+Default implementation does nothing, so it should be over-ridden if needed.

+`Endpoint.request(params)` - Called to request access to an endpoint, returns `True` if the endpoint is available or `False` otherwise.
+Typically used during the connect phase to ensure a given port or other endpoint can be used by the caller.
+Default implementation always returns `True`, so it should be over-ridden if needed.

+`Sensor` - Base class for any sensor endpoint; has superclass `Endpoint`.

+`Sensor.read()` - Abstract method that should return a floating point number representing a measurement from that sensor, or `None` on failure.

+`GroupSensor` - Base class for any group sensor endpoints; has superclass `Endpoint`.
+This class is for any peripherals for whom multiple sensor readings come in a single packet from the physical sensor; enabling users to create a single group sensor to do a reading instead of the many individual sensors doing individual readings.
+Note that this type of sensor cannot be used as a sensor for the reading thread to read (ie, cannot appear in the `sensors` list of the configuration.

+`GroupSensor.read()` - Abstract method that should return a dictionary of floating point numbers representing measurements from the sensors in the group, or `None` on failure.

+`Actuator` - Base call for any actuation endpoint; has superclass `Endpoint`.

+`Actuator.write(val)` - Abstract method that should result in the actuator taking on a state based on `val`, a floating point number.

+`Comm` - Base class for any communication endpoint; has superclass `Endpoint`.

+`Comm.send(val)` - Abstract method for sending a reading to the IoT backend. `val` is a dictionary containing `ts` (a timestamp for the reading), `val` (the value of the reading) and `name` (the name of the object/sensor that took the reading).
+Returns `True` on success or `False` on failure.
+If the value fails to be sent to the backend (ie, this method returns `False`), the `val` will be passed in again during the next loop of the sending thread to retry getting the value into the backend.

+`Comm.poll()` - Abstract method for seeing if any actuations need to be preformed.
+Should return a dictionary will keys as the names of the actuators and values of the value that actuator should take on.

+`Port` - Base call of all interface ports; has superclass `Endpoint`.

 ##### pin

 Contains the `Pins` class, which is used for keeping track of the physical pins used by a peripheral or endpoint.
 There should only be one `Pins` object per peripheral.